steve-canham/imp_geo/README.md

 as free text into systems, perhaps in a variety of languages.

 Data is stored in a Postgres database called 'geo'. <br/>
-The system first imports the geonames data to a 'src' schema, from a variety of source files, creating tables with matching names (see Downloading the Data below).<br/>
+The system first imports the geonames data to a 'geo' schema, from a variety of source files, creating tables with matching names (see Downloading the Data below).<br/>
-It then uses that data to create 5 main tables of data, in a schema called 'geo':
+It then uses that data to create 5 main tables of data, in a schema called 'src':
 <ul>
 <li>countries - basic data on names and codes for each of about 250 listed countries.
 Those with a population of over 320,000 are ranked 1, the rest are ranked as 2.</li>
 <li>country_names - for each country, the various names under which they are known in the Geonames system, including - in most cases - the language(s) of each name.</li>